-Here, we confirmed performance asymmetries in the non-adapted conditions and uncovered a stronger contrast adaptation effect at the horizontal than the vertical meridian, and in perifoveal than foveal locations, for both horizontal and vertical stimuli.
-The polar angle difference findings align with our third hypothesis-that locations with larger cortical surface areas have more neurons and stronger adaptor representations(70, 71), which yield a stronger adaptation effect(72-76, 84).
-The current study reveals that adaptation alleviated the HVA, leading to a more homogenous visibility around the visual field.
-Moreover, the differential adaptation effect is mediated by the larger cortical surface area at the horizontal than vertical meridian.
+Here, after confirming performance asymmetries in the non-adapted conditions, we uncovered stronger contrast adaptation effects at the horizontal than the vertical meridian, and in perifoveal than foveal locations, for both horizontal and vertical stimuli.
+Theses polar angle differences support our horizontal meridian dominance hypothesis: Locations with larger cortical surface areas, which contain more neurons and stronger adaptor representations (96, 97), exhibit a stronger adaptation effect (54, 98-101, 116).
+Critically, adaptation reduced the HVA, promoting more homogenous perception around the visual field.
+This differential adaptation effect was mediated by the larger cortical surface area at the horizontal than vertical meridian.

 In the non-adapted condition, we observed the typical HVA and VMA.
-Both retinal and cortical factors contribute to these asymmetries.
-For example, retinal cone density is higher at the horizontal than vertical meridian(85, 86), midget-RGC density is higher at the lower than upper vertical meridian(86, 87), and V1 cortical surface area is larger for the horizontal than the vertical meridian, and for the lower than upper vertical meridian (Figure S4;(61, 62, 67-69)).
-Cortical surface area accounts for more variance in behavioral asymmetries than retinal factors(88).
-Additionally, factors such as sensory tuning and/or neuronal computations may also contribute to these perceptual asymmetries(3, 63, 89).
+These asymmetries likely arise from both retinal and cortical factors.
+For example, retinal cone density is higher at the horizontal than vertical meridian (117, 118), midget-RGC density is higher at the lower than upper vertical meridian (118, 119), and V1 cortical surface area is larger for the horizontal than the vertical meridian, and for the lower than upper vertical meridian (Figure 4; (63, 70-72, 91).
+Cortical surface area accounts for more variance in behavioral asymmetries than retinal factors (120).
+Additionally, factors such as sensory tuning and/or neuronal computations may also contribute to these perceptual asymmetries(3, 92, 121).

-This study also revealed that the HVA, but not the VMA, is stronger with horizontal than vertical stimuli.
-This finding is related to a radial bias(77-79); horizontal stimuli favored performance at the horizontal meridian, whereas vertical stimuli favored performance at the vertical meridian, potentiating and alleviating the HVA, respectively.
+This study also revealed that the HVA, but not the VMA, was stronger for horizontal than vertical stimuli- a finding that reflects a radial bias (106-108).
+Horizontal stimuli favored performance along their radial (horizontal) meridian, whereas vertical stimuli favored performance along their radial (vertical) meridian, thereby respectively potentiating and diminishing the HVA.